Australian singles chart peaks beyond the top 100: A journey through flop.

 Weeks on chart: 6 weeks

 Michelle scored a number 51 'hit' in Australia in February 1989 with "Anchorage", and this was the follow-up release.
-Both singles were lifted from her Short Sharp Shocked album, which peaked at number 61 on the ARIA albums chart.
-I remember seeing the music video when I first stayed up a little bit late to channel flick between MTV, rage, and Night Shift around 2-3 a.m. as a 10 year-old.
+Both singles were lifted from her Short Sharp Shocked album, which peaked at number 61 on the ARIA albums chart in February 1989.
+I remember seeing the music video for "When I Grow Up" when I first stayed up a little bit late to channel flick between MTV, rage, and Night Shift around 2-3 a.m. as a 10 year-old.
 A lyric that stuck with me from the song was "we're gonna have a hundred and twenty babies".
 These days, Michelle is probably more known for her homophobic statements than her music.
-Michelle will pay us another visit before the year is out.

 The only thing I reallly know about Stryper is that they're a Christian